-Aeration, Top Dressing, and Overseeding
+Aeration and Overseeding

-Warm Season Aeration
+Warm Season Grass Aeration

 Warm-season grasses are rhizomatic plants.
 These plants grow horizontally under or along the ground sending out shoots and roots.
 Core aeration creates better conditions that allow these new roots and shoots to develop into new plants.
 Core aeration disturbs the soil and breaks the plant up.
-This action stimulates the plant and cause it to grow.
+This action stimulates the plant and causes it to grow.
 Your lawn will be thicker and greener as a result.
 This sets the stage for the rest of the season.